House Does Not Sell

 - Wet basements are a cause for concern as they can indicate

 foundation leaks.
-More often however, damp basements are a sign of poor
+However, damp basements are often a sign of poor

 ventilation, plugged drains, or improperly positioned downspouts.
 Remove any

-mold or mildew that may have appeared as a result of dampness.
+mold or mildew that may have appeared due to dampness.

-- Bugs; they're usually harmless, but still an obstacle to
+- Bugs are usually harmless but are still an obstacle to

 home sales.
 Squash what you can, clear cobwebs, and enlist professional help if